Understanding your Student Contribution

 - Bring your computer receipt to the Office of Financial Aid and we will assist you in securing a loan for the same amount.

 - Once you accept the loan online and it is processed, it will be applied to your student account.

 - If the balance on your account is $0, request a refund of the loan proceeds through the Bursar’s Office and reimburse yourself for the computer purchase

-If you don’t have funds to pay for the computer up front, submit the documentation of your intended purchase to our office so that we can discuss with you your options.
+If you don’t have funds to pay for the computer up front, email us at email@example.com so we can discuss your options.